Soccer Referee Training: Frequently Asked Questions (FAQ):

 Is there a minimum age?

-In order to become a US Soccer certified Grassroots Referee, you must be at least 13 years old.
+In order to register to become a US Soccer certified Grassroots Referee, you must be at least 13 years old.

 How do I become a certified Grassroots Referee?

 To become a US Soccer certified Grassroots Referee, you must complete the following: